 Jane Burrell, Senior Vice President of Education and Public Programs

-Fred Goldstein, Vice President, Administration, General Counsel and Secretary
+Fred Goldstein, Senior Vice President, General Counsel and Secretary

 Ann Rowland, Chief Financial Officer

-Nancy Thomas, Deputy Director for Art Administration and Collections
+Nancy Thomas, Senior Deputy Director for Art Administration and Collections

 Per the Los Angeles County Code and various operating agreements, Museum Associates, a nonprofit public benefit corporation organized under the laws of the state of California, manages, operates, and maintains the Los Angeles County Museum of Art (LACMA).
 Museum Associates, dba Los Angeles County Museum of Art, is governed by a Board of Trustees which sets policy and determines the museum’s strategic direction.
 Museum Associates is an exempt organization under section 501(c)(3) of the Internal Revenue Code and is classified as a public charity under section 509(a)(2) of the Internal Revenue Code.
 Donations to Museum Associates (LACMA or Los Angeles County Museum of Art) are deductible under Section 170 of the Code, to the extent permitted under applicable law.